SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ![](https://github.com/ZeroGravitasIndeed/zg_swtor_tools/blob/main/documentation/030.jpg)

+When assembling multi-object locations, it's typical that a same material is shared between several objects.
+That can lead to unselected objects showing the effects of this tool as if they would have been included in the selection.
+This is an expected behavior.

-**Warning: if a selected object's material is shared with objects that haven't been selected (and that's very typical in architectural objects like spaceships or buildings), the effect will be visible in those objects, too.** This is normal, and maybe inconvenient.
-The only solution to this would be to isolate the material we don't want to be affected by changing its name.
-Still, for the intended use, it doesn't seem to be anything beyond a nuisance.
+**Warning: if a selected object's material is shared with objects that haven't been selected, the effect will be visible in those objects, too.** This is normal, and, for the intended use, it doesn't seem to be anything beyond a nuisance.
+The only way to avoid this would be to isolate the material we don't want to be affected by changing its name.

 ## SWTOR Objects Tools:

 ### Quickscaler.
 Scales all selected objects up or down by a factor, preserving their relative distances if their origins don't match.
-The idea behind the tool is to be able to quickly upscale all objects of a character or a scene to real life-like sizes (1 Blender unit = 1 m. or equivalent), as Blender requires such sizes to successfully calculate things like automatic weightmaps, physics, etc. Cameras, lights and armatures are correctly scaled, and it acts only on non-parented and parent objects, to avoid double-scaling children objects (typically, objects parented to a skeleton).
+The idea behind the tool is to be able to quickly upscale all objects of a character or a scene to real life-like sizes (1 Blender unit = 1 m. or equivalent), as Blender requires such sizes to successfully calculate things like automatic weightmaps, physics, etc.

+**Cameras, lights and armatures are correctly scaled, and it acts only on non-parented and parent objects**, to avoid double-scaling children objects (typically, objects parented to a skeleton). **Objects set as insensitive to selection operations in the Outliner aren't affected by this tool**.

 Any number between 1 and 100 can be manually entered.
 Recommended factors are:
 * 10, for simplicity.
 It results in rather superheroically-sized characters.